opb/laravel-txtlocal/README.md

 ###Usage

-1. Receive an SMS sent to a Txtlocal messagebox by POST.
-Provides the following data fields: `custom1` `custom2` `custom3` `sender` `email` `keyword` `content` `firstname` `lastname` `inNumber` `comments`
+1. Send an SMS to one or more numbers.
+See the package config file to set up API access.

     ```php
-    // Create a route for Txtlocal to POST to
+    // test route to demo SMS sending
-    Route::post('incoming', function()
+    Route::get('send', function()
     {
-        // Process the incoming SMS details
-        $msg = LaravelTxtlocal::incoming();

-        // Validate by passing an array of field names and expected values
-        // Returns false if validation fails
-        $msg->validate(array('keyword' => 'ku', 'firstname' => 'Olly'));
-        if($msg)
-        {
-        	// Return the content of the message.
-Any field can be accessed in the same way
+        $result = LaravelTxtlocal::send(array('447712345678'), 'This is a test message', 'SenderName');
-	        return $msg->content();
+        return $result;
     }
-        else
-        {
-            return 'validation failed';
-        }
-    });
     ```
-2. Send an SMS to one or more numbers.
-See the package config.php to set up API access.
+2. Check your balance of SMS and/or MMS credits

     ```php
-    // test using a route to hit to activate the SMS send
+    // test route to get the account balance
-    Route::post('send', function()
+    Route::get('checkbalance', function()
     {
-        // parm1 is the internationalised version of the number to send to
-        //     without any leading zeroes or +, or an array of these numbers
-        // parm2 is the message
-        // parm3 is the 'from' name/number.
-Optional, will use the config value
-        //     if omitted.
-Max 11 chars if alphanumeric, or 14 numbers
-        // returns the result of the send from Txtlocal.
-See 'info' and 'json'
-        //     config options
-        $result = LaravelTxtlocal::send('447739123456', 'This is a test message', 'opb');
-        dd($result);
-    }
-    ```
-3. Check your balance of SMS and/or MMS credits

-    ```php
-    // test using a route to grab the balance
-    Route::post('checkbalance', function()
-    {
-        // parm1 should be set to true to fetch MMS instead of SMS credits, otherwise empty
-        // returns the number of credits
         $result = LaravelTxtlocal::balance();
-        dd($result);
+        return $result;
     }
     ```